albertobraschi/easy_http_cache/README.markdown

     http_cache :index, :show, :expires_in => Proc.new { 1.hour.from_now }
   end

-You can also set Etag, responding with a public cache:
+And you can also set :etag header (it also accepts Procs):

   class ListsController < ApplicationController
     http_cache :index, :show, :etag => 'this_will_never_change', :control => :public
   end

-Or use a Proc to set it:

-  class ListsController < ApplicationController
-    http_cache :index, :show, :etag => Proc.new {|c| c.get_instance_variable('@current_user').updated_at.to_f.to_s }
-  end

 All etags will be Digested with MD5, so if you want to use a string, feel free to put something that matters to you.
-Another thing about E-tag is that Rails 2.1 automatically set them, but it only sets it after processing the whole action, which is not the case here.

-If you want to expire all http cache before 2008, just do:
+Or if you want to expire all http cache before 2008, just do:

   class ListsController < ApplicationController
     http_cache :index, :show, :last_change_at => Time.utc(2008)